 the path here

 Around 2020 I started paying attention to how much emergent capability was showing up in AI systems.
-Worked on one of OpenAI's early RLHF projects and spent time at Berkeley with Jacob Steinhardt and Dan Hendrycks.
-Learned how to do empirical ML research and why evals and benchmarks matter.
+Worked on one of OpenAI's early RLHF projects under Long Ouyang and Jeff Wu—my first hands-on experience with LLMs, and it got me scaling pilled.
+Then at Berkeley with Jacob Steinhardt and Dan Hendrycks, I worked on out-of-distribution detection, AI forecasting, and building evaluations for ML systems.

-Joined Josh Tenenbaum's Computational Cognitive Science Lab, working with Sydney Levine on moral and social cognition—how people reason about rules, norms, and each other.
-A lot of neuro-symbolic modeling, which matters for AI alignment too.
-Separately, worked with Stephen Casper and Dylan Hadfield-Menell on red-teaming methods to find where language models fail.
+After college I joined Josh Tenenbaum's Computational Cognitive Science Lab, working closely with Sydney Levine on moral cognition—how people reason about rules, norms, and each other.
+We built models that tried to capture the structure of moral judgment, which I think matters for AI alignment too.
+Separately, worked with Stephen Casper and Dylan Hadfield-Menell on red-teaming methods to systematically find where language models fail.

-Research engineering on cross-lingual LLMs under Honglak Lee, working with Lajanugen Logeswaran, Dongsub Shim, and Tolga Ergen.
+In 2023 I spent about a year as a research engineer on multi-lingual LLMs under Honglak Lee, working with Lajanugen Logeswaran, Dongsub Shim, and Tolga Ergen.
 Synthetic data, pretraining, finetuning, evals.
 One thread I liked: leveraging language-invariant concepts so models can learn new languages more efficiently.

 rabbit holes